 - Clean code structure

 Benefits of Using Boilerplate Code

-The most significant points in using boilerplates are time saving and a shallow learning curve.
-You simply reduce time by integrating a code template rather than writing everything from scratch.
-Plus, thanks to a certain frame scaffolding code can be clearer for the designer in future.
+The most significant points in using boilerplates are time-saving and a shallow learning curve.
+You simply reduce the time by integrating a code template rather than writing everything from scratch.
+Plus, thanks to a certain frame scaffolding code, it can be clearer for the designer in the future.

 But every great thing has its downside, so be aware that the dark side of ready-made coding tools may be further code maintenance, and the necessity to find your way around someone else’s code.
-Boilerplates commands may dump the code of configuration info.
-This way you’ll have to resolve bug lists manually, clean tons of code and update the dependencies from the original repository.
+Boilerplate commands may dump the code from the configuration info.
+This way you’ll have to resolve bug lists manually, clean tons of code, and update the dependencies from the original repository.